proebrock/lighthouse/README.markdown

 # Lighthouse

-*Lighthouse* is a set of tools to **simulate a camera** to take pictures of a scene consisting of 3D objects modelled as triangle meshes.
+*Lighthouse* is a set of tools to **simulate a camera** to take pictures of a scene consisting of 3D objects modeled as triangle meshes.

 I work as a lecturer and teach Computer Vision classes to Bachelor students.
 My students use Python and standard Computer Vision libraries like [OpenCV](https://opencv.org/) to solve Computer Vision problems.
 For example a couple of calibrated time-of-flight (ToF) cameras looking at a single moving feature and calculating multiple bundle adjustments in 2D or 3D.
 To provide example data for those exercises I would need expensive hardware triggered ToF-cameras and lenses.
 And setting it all up I would still have no idea about the ground truth, e.g. the real position of the feature.